Placements

 - graduatejobs.com

-- LinkedIn – for help with using LinkedIn, see our guide to creating a LinkedIn profile and our YouTube tutorials on making the most out of LinkedIn.
+- LinkedIn –see our guide to creating a LinkedIn profile.
+Watch our YouTube tutorials on making the most out of LinkedIn.

 - Indeed – you can use 'placement year' as part of your keyword search.
 Sign in to receive recommended jobs based on your interests.

-- STEP – UK wide project based work placements for students and graduates
+- STEP – UK wide project based opportunities for students and graduates.
+Can include year long placements

 - EmployAbility – advice and work experience opportunities specifically for disabled students